seichter/odp2md/README.md

 # ODP2pandoc

-This tool tries to extract relevant data from ODP files and converts it to pandoc Markdown targeting reveal.js and Beamer.
-It was developed to rescue all my data which resides in huge piles of slide decks.
+This tool extracts relevant data from ODP files and converts it to [pandoc](https://pandoc.org) Markdown targeting conversion to reveal.js and Beamer.
+It was developed to rescue all my lectures, which resided in huge piles of slide decks made in PowerPoint and LibreOffice.
+Many times I had to reboot my system just to keep going on with the lecture - this led me think of moving to a method that keeps content and presentation separate.

 ## ToDo